Homework PracticeSign Up

 Question 25mcq

-Which statement should a Grade 9 student remember about Compare muscle tissue types?
+Which statement should a Grade 9 student remember about striated, smooth and cardiac muscle tissues?

 Question 26mcq

-Which statement best explains: Describe nervous tissue function?
+Which statement best explains nervous tissue and impulse transmission?

 A.Plant cells usually have a cell wall, chloroplasts and a large vacuole; animal cells do not.